Originally Published: January 19, 1995 - Last Updated / Reviewed On: April 1, 2014

 - Don’t pluck your gray hairs: Plucking can cause root damage and infection.
 If you don’t like how gray hair looks and want to get rid of it, consider dying your hair instead.

 - Take good care of your hair: Spend extra time massaging your scalp during bath time and try to reduce heat styling to a minimum.

 Graying of the hair is a perfectly normal biological process.
 However, if you’re concerned about your premature graying and think it might be symptomatic of something more serious, you may want to schedule an appointment with your health care provider.
-Columbia students can do so by logging on to Open Communicator.
+Columbia students can make an appointment at Medical Services on the Morningside campus.
 Students at the Medical Center campus can make an appointment at Student Health.

 Lastly, there's nothing to worry about in graying prematurely — some say it's rather sophisticated and sexy!